Carbon–hydrogen bond activation: Historic overview

+In 1977, Deno et al summarized the state of the art as: "oxidizing agents [that] have the singular character of attacking alkanes far faster than functional groups...are R_{2}NHCl^{+} with light or Fe^{II}, amine oxides and dialkylhydroxylamines with Fe^{II} the [peroxytrifluoroacetic acid] hydroxylations described herein, and a multitude of microbiological hydroxylations."

 The next breakthrough was reported independently by two research groups in 1982.
 R. G. Bergman reported the first transition metal-mediated intermolecular C–H activation of unactivated and completely saturated hydrocarbons by oxidative addition.
 Using a photochemical approach, photolysis of Cp*Ir(PMe_{3})H_{2}, where Cp* is a pentamethylcyclopentadienyl ligand, led to the coordinatively unsaturated species Cp*Ir(PMe_{3}) which reacted via oxidative addition with cyclohexane and neopentane to form the corresponding complexes, Cp*Ir(PMe_{3})HR, where R = cyclohexyl and neopentyl, respectively.
 W.A.G.
 Graham found that the same hydrocarbons react with Cp*Ir(CO)_{2} upon irradiation to afford the related complexes Cp*Ir(CO)HR, where R = cyclohexyl and neopentyl, respectively.
 In the latter example, the reaction is presumed to proceed via the oxidative addition of alkane to a 16-electron iridium(I) intermediate, Cp*Ir(CO), formed by irradiation of Cp*Ir(CO)_{2}.

 C–H activation by Bergman et al. (left) and Graham et al.

 The selective activation and functionalization of alkane C–H bonds was reported using a tungsten complex outfitted with pentamethylcyclopentadienyl, nitrosyl, allyl and neopentyl ligands, Cp*W(NO)(η^{3}-allyl)(CH_{2}CMe_{3}).

 In one example involving this system, the alkane pentane is selectively converted to the halocarbon 1-iodopentane.
 This transformation was achieved via the thermolysis of Cp*W(NO)(η^{3}-allyl)(CH_{2}CMe_{3}) in pentane at room temperature, resulting in elimination of neopentane by a pseudo-first-order process, generating an undetectable electronically and sterically unsaturated 16-electron intermediate that is coordinated by an η^{2}-butadiene ligand.
 Subsequent intermolecular activation of a pentane solvent molecule then yields an 18-electron complex possessing an n-pentyl ligand.
 In a separate step, reaction with iodine at −60 °C liberates 1-iodopentane from the complex.